 We use these reports to determine which types of tickets take the most time to solve or are escalated to higher support tiers most frequently.
 We can also use the reports to see if there are any specific areas agents are specialized in or are leaning towards.
 This, in turn, helps our management team with decisions on training and escalation.

 It also helps us look for gaps in our documentation.
 By looking at frequency of different About field values, we can see what type of questions are frequently being asked and if we can write documentation to proactively support our customers.

 Using the About field reports, our Team Leads in Tier 2 are also able to look into ways of optimizing the About field.
 When an advocate has a triage shift, they generally want to get through tickets as quickly as possible to stay on top of the inbound queue.
 This means that the About field has to be set as soon as possible, and the wording of the field options can make a world of difference.
 When the wording is off or counterintuitive, an option might not be selected even when it is relevant.
-One of our team leads in our Madison office is currently looking into how we can reword and restructure the field values to make the About field even more efficient.

 Business Rules and the About Field

 The About field is also used for certain business rules.
 For example, when we launch a new feature, developer groups within Zendesk might want to be notified of feedback coming in through tickets.
 In some cases, our Support Ops team will set up a trigger that CCs specific agents when a ticket is submitted with that About field.
 That way, the developers can stay up to date of any incoming feedback or questions regarding the new feature and can choose to chime in or find gaps in our documentation.